tianxu08/projects/graphql/README.md

 }
 module.exports = new Photo();
 ```
-A node always extends our GraphNode class which has certain methods to implement such as getSchema and getResolver.
+A node always extends the GraphNode class which has certain methods to implement such as getSchema and getResolver.
 What is returned by getResolver directly maps to what is defined in the .gql file.

 #### The usage
 The framework automatically registers nodes into runtime and a graphql query can be issued against the graphql engine before or during page rendering phase: